Ant Nests 101: Choosing the Best Formicarium for Your Colony

 A 3D-printed formicarium designed for ant keeping, featuring a connected outworld and a hydration chamber.

-3. Ytong Nests (Aerated Concrete) – The Ant Fortress
+3. Ytong (Aerated Concrete) – The Ant Fortress

 Pros